Ultimate Guide: Average Cost Of Living In London & How To Survive

 The single biggest factor in the cost of living in London per month is what your rent price is.

-How much is rent in London?
+So how much is rent in London?
 It’s not cheap.

 The easiest way to look at average rent is by zone.